isomerpages/moe-standrewssec/index.md

       id: announcements
       subtitle: Latest news and updates
       announcement_items:
+        - title: SASS e-Open House Webinar 2025
+          date: 23 April 2025
+          announcement: Ready to find out more about the Saint's Experience?
+Click on the link below for more information!
+          link_text: Click Here!
+          link_url: /sass-open-house-webinar-2025/
         - title: 2025 Weighted Assessment Overview and Schedule
           date: 18 January 2025
           announcement: The 2025 Weighted Assessment Overview and Schedule is now